GebIris/cybersecurity-portfolio/README.md

 My journey into cybersecurity: labs, notes, and tools
 # 👋 About Me

-Hi, I'm Iris Santos — a passionate and motivated cybersecurity student based in the United States.
+Hi, I'm Iris Gebhart — a passionate and motivated cybersecurity student based in the United States.
 I'm currently completing the Google Cybersecurity Certificate while actively building hands-on experience with Linux, network fundamentals, and security tools.

 My goal is to become a remote Security Analyst and grow into more advanced roles in cloud and defensive security.
 I thrive on solving problems, protecting systems, and continuously learning how the digital world works — and how to defend it.